-I am pleased to announce the semi-annual Grove Music Online Spoof Article Contest is now open for 2022!
+I am pleased to announce the semi-annual Grove Music Online spoof article contest is now open for 2023!

-This year’s winner will receive a year’s subscription to Grove Music Online and $100 in OUP books.
+This year’s winner will receive a one-year subscription to Grove Music Online and $100 in OUP books.

 - Entries should be no longer than 300 words.